 - Give you opportunities to interact with doctoral students from other universities and with leading faculty in accounting and finance.

-Professor Christine Brown's plenary address is available HERE.
+Professor Christine Brown's plenary address from 2020 is available HERE.

 Useful Information in Managing your Thesis - This is a a compilation of advice and suggestions from doctoral students and faculty at recent symposia, and may be useful to new or intending doctoral students in accounting and finance.